IcQuackson/so_long/README.md

 •Pressing ESC must close the window and quit the program in a clean way.\
 •Clicking on the cross on the window’s frame must close the window and quit the program in a clean way.\
-•The use of the images of the MiniLibX is mandatory.\
 \
 Map\
 •The map has to be constructed with 3 components: walls, collectibles, and free